nickstanley574/DePaulCSC241Interview/deck.md

 16

 ```
-{: style="font-size: 1.2em; padding-left: 50px;"}
+{: style="font-size: 1.25em; padding-left: 50px;"}

 **`val`** is *incremented* by the value of **`num`**.

 {% comment %}

+The next for loop pattern we are going to explore is the accumulator loop.

-This `for` loop “pattern” is to traverse a sequence, accumulating a value as we go, such as the sum-so-far
+This `for` loop “pattern” used to traverse a sequence, accumulating a value as we go, such as the sum-so-far

-The anatomy of the accumulation pattern includes:
+The accumulation pattern includes:
-* initializing an “accumulator” variable to an initial value
+* initializing an “accumulator” variable to an initial value.
-* iterating thought the items in a sequence
+* iterating thought the items in a sequence.
-* updating the accumulator variable on each iteration
+* updating the accumulator variable on each iteration.

+Ours
 * So in our case we we initialize our accumulator variable val.
 * When the iterate over the items in numLst.
 * Duing each iteration we update val.

 {% endcomment %}

 ---------------------------------------------------------------------------------------------------------------------------------